dushyant89/logs-monitoring/README.md

 * Building a nice UI to show the traffic summary and alerts, currently everything goes to the console and you need to scroll to see any previous alerts which were active or recovered.
 * Implementing more log formats like `Combined Log Format`, `Extended Log File Format` etc. but any new format can be added easily by implementing the  `LogsParser` interface.
+* Currently, the pattern matching for `Common Log Format` is very rudimentary and it doesn't specifically match for ipaddress or hostnames e.g.
 * Adding more alert monitors for e.g. `LowTrafficAlertsMonitor` when the traffic drops below a specific moving average.
 * Adding more elements to the traffic summary for e.g. no. of requests by HTTP methods.
 * There is no persistence for the traffic summary and alerts that we are generate.
 Connecting to a high throughput datastore like `Cassandra` will be good.